EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       can be uploaded and signed electronically.'
     Mitigation_Strategy: atp1_1
   - Action_Taken: Not Completed
-    Action_Type: Behavioral/Psych Influence
-    Completion_Date: The corrective action was not fully completed this reporting period
-    Description_Action_Taken: 'To address improper payments caused by inability to access the data or information needed, we inform Old-Age, Survivors, and Disability Insurance beneficiaries about their reporting responsibilities.
-Section 826 of the Bipartisan Budget Act of 2015 required the Commissioner to establish and implement a system permitting DI beneficiaries to report their earnings electronically.
-Our myWageReport (myWR) online application, allows DI beneficiaries, Supplemental Security Income (SSI) recipients, concurrent beneficiaries, and representative payees to report wages and view, print, or save a receipt.
-DI self-reporters and their representative payees can report wages that occurred within a two-year timeframe from the reporting date.
-We promote use of our online wage reporting application, myWageReport (myWR), on social media with training videos depicting three reporting options:  my Social Security, SSA Mobile Wage Reporting, and SSI Telephone Wage Reporting.

-      To address improper payments caused by inability to access the data or information needed, we are working to simplifying our notices.
-Although we made efforts to simplify notices, some of our notices and communications can be complex, lengthy, and difficult to comprehend.
-The difficulty can sometimes result from the complexity of our programs and legal requirements to communicate certain information.
-We will sample notices and other communications and assess the quality and understandability of our communications.
-We will inform and remind beneficiaries about reporting responsibilities.'
-    Mitigation_Strategy: atp2_1
-  - Action_Taken: Completed
-    Action_Type: Audit
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we developed a Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) Corrective Action Plan.
-We developed a comprehensive corrective action plan to address multiple underlying causes of WEP and GPO improper payments.
-We formed a cross agency work group to review all Office of the Inspector General and internal studies to compile a comprehensive list of recommended changes in WEP and GPO implementation.
-We assessed the root causes of improper payments based on these changes and developed policy, data, systems, and training solutions in line with each of the root causes of improper payments.
-We developed a logic model framework to measure the effectiveness of completed corrective action that includes establishing benchmarks to evaluate the corrective actions, assessing the impact, if possible, and determining whether additional mitigation activities are necessary.
-Since FY 2017, there has been a significant reduction in improper payments related to WEP and GPO.
-In July 2023, the WEP/GPO calculator was added to the redesigned SSA.gov website.
-However, we continue to assert that the complexity of our program makes it extremely challenging to isolate the effects of a particular corrective action.
-    Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Action_Type: Cross Enterprise Sharing
-    Completion_Date: FY2027+
-    Description_Action_Taken: 'To address improper payments caused by data or information needed does not exist and inability to access the data or information needed, we will pursue new data exchange partners from government and private sectors in collaboration with our agency business sponsors.
-We plan to expand our outreach efforts with the Data Exchange Community of Practice and the States Data Exchange Community of Interest, to engage more agencies and broaden the expansion of best practices toward streamlining the exchange of data.

-      To address improper payments caused by failure to access data or information needed, we are improving our death data processing.
-We collect data from a variety of sources so that we can administer our programs.
-We plan to continue making progress in centralizing our death inputs, improving the quality and processing of death data, and updating historical death records in our databases.
-In November 2022, for processing death reports, we issued a reminder to technicians on which records to review and how to determine if we already have proof of death.
-The reminder also instructs technicians to monitor payment records after entering a date of death.
-To improve the completeness of our death information, we are in the early stages of contracting with the National Association for Public Health Statistics and Information Systems on the acquisition of historical State death records.
-This effort will increase the accuracy, integrity, and completeness of our death data.

-      To address improper payments caused by failure to access data or information needed, we developed a data exchange for the Federal Employment Compensation Act Data.
-The Federal Employment Compensation Act (FECA) workers’ compensation program, which is administered by the Department of Labor (DOL), provides coverage to three million Federal and Postal workers.
-Receipt of FECA benefits can offset Old-Age, Survivors, and Disability Insurance benefits.
-SSA and DOL have agreed to move forward with our request for DOL FECA data.
-We are working to finalize the agreement for DOL to provide FECA payment data to assist us in our offset requirements.
-We expect the exchange to be completed in fiscal year 2024.

-      To address improper payments caused by inability to access the data or information needed, and failure to access data or information needed, and to reduce the reliance on self-reporting of wages, we are developing new wage reporting tools, such as an information exchange with commercial payroll data providers authorized by section 824 of the Bipartisan Budget Act of 2015, now referred to as the Payroll Information Exchange (PIE).
-We have completed several phases of pre-implementation development and are drafting a Notice of Proposed Rulemaking with our regulations for the PIE process.
-We will conduct the exchange and automate PIE data after the final rule (regulation) is established.
-We will perform ongoing assessments while working towards full implementation.'
-    Mitigation_Strategy: app5_1
-  - Action_Taken: Not Completed
     Action_Type: Cross Enterprise Sharing
     Completion_Date: The corrective action was not fully completed this reporting period